 Choosing Between Debt Consolidation or Bankruptcy

-If you’re one of the dinged, it might be time to get brutally honest with yourself.
+If you’re one of the dinged for delinquent credit card debt, it might be time to get brutally honest with yourself.
 You’ll need to ponder if you have enough income to fund a debt consolidation plan or whether your finances are so out of whack that the only alternative is to surrender and file bankruptcy.

 Struggling with debt is a juggling act and dropping the ball can have serious consequences.
 Before you decide how to approach your situation, it’s a good idea to take stock.
 You may have multiple unpaid credit card balances, a student loan and a home loan, each requiring either a fixed or minimum monthly payment.